Senador Modestino Gonçalves

 Senador Modestino Gonçalves is a Brazilian municipality in the state of Minas Gerais.

-Location
+Geography

 Its population as of 2020 was 4,105 living in a total area of 951 km2.
 The city belongs to the statistical mesoregion of Jequitinhonha and to the statistical microregion of Diamantina.
 It became a municipality in 1962.

 The municipal seat of Senador Modestino Gonçalves is located at an elevation of 743 meters in the upper Jequitinhonha River valley.
 It is northeast of Diamantina to which it is connected by secondary highways.
 The nearest major population center is Itamarandiba, which had 31,000 inhabitants in 2007.